 Program 2.1: Quarantine and export services

-- support access to overseas markets and protect the economy and the environment from the impacts of unwanted pests and diseases through the safe movement to and from Australia of animals, plants and their products, including genetic material, people and cargo.
+The objectives of this program are to support access to overseas markets and protect the economy and the environment from the impacts of unwanted pests and diseases through the safe movement to and from Australia of animals, plants and their products, including genetic material, people and cargo.

 - implementing a risk-based approach to biosecurity management

 - managing biosecurity risk across the continuum—offshore, at the border, and onshore